TruongKhoiNguyen/Nes-Emulator/README.md

 ![screenshot 3](images/Screenshot%202022-08-13%20113709.png)

-This project is still quite a bit primitive.
+This project is still quite a bit in primitive state.
 There are stil bugs I need to fix, performance issues I have to solve, and a lot of "cool" features I want to implemented.
 But overall, I actually got a lot of satisfaction while working project.
 That is also the reason while I didn't commit like normal, by features added, and committed by each working session, in order to not disrupt my flow state.